xoorath/xo.codes/site/articles/2025/passwords.md

 3. Something **you are** - like a fingerprint or facial recognition

 Any accounts you have that are secured with all of those factors are in great shape.
-That might not always be possible and may sometimes just be undesirable, and that's okay sometimes too.
+That might not always be possible and may sometimes be undesirable, and that's okay sometimes too.

 My advice is to use all 3 factors (if possible) for: